 Are round houses more expensive to build?

 While round houses can be more complex to build due to their unconventional wall curvature which requires specialist techniques, they are actually less expensive to construct compared to rectangular buildings.
 That’s because circular houses need less materials for the same floor area.
-They also require less insulation and have a lower energy consumption.
+Among the benefits of round houses, we need to mention their requirement for less insulation and their lower energy consumption.

 Can you live in a round house?